sudarshansudarshan/codershigh/index.md

 ## How do we Select? {#how-do-we-select}

 Anyone can join the club by starting from the weekend.
 Join us at 9 pm on Fridays/Saturdays and there will be volunteers to handhold you and introduce you to the activities of the club.
+We will announce the starting of these sessions on our whatsapp/telegram groups as well as our linkedin page.